Visualizing the Sun Food agenda with Michael Pollan

 As you can see, Michael pulled off the S.T.A.R. moment beautifully, even eliciting a laugh from the crowd when he tasted the oil at the end.
 If you were watching the Twitter feed during the presentation, you would have seen the oil statistic repeated over and over again.
 The statistic stuck.

-The Last 10 Yards
+The last 10 yards

 In the end, our visuals can only carry a speaker so far.
 The rest is up to them and their ability to create an experience for the audience.